FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/prerequisites_cft_tcpip/setting_parameters_in_tcp_ip.md

 ### Parameter settings for the initialization phase

-{{< TransferCFT/componentshortname  >}} uses TCP/IP for data transfers with defined remote partners.
+Transfer CFT{{< TransferCFT/componentshortname  >}} uses TCP/IP for data transfers with defined remote partners.
 It also uses this layer for its own internal exchanges.
 More particularly for exchanges between the cfttpro.exe and cftn\_005.exe processes.

-Certain configurations on the TCP/IP network are incompatible with the default options set for {{< TransferCFT/componentshortname  >}} internal exchanges.
+Certain configurations on the TCP/IP network are incompatible with the default options set for Transfer CFT{{< TransferCFT/componentshortname  >}} internal exchanges.
 These configurations are generally associated with the use of the DNS and DHCP services.
-To remedy these difficulties, {{< TransferCFT/componentshortname  >}}’s TCP/IP layer can be parameterized using the method below:
+To remedy these difficulties, Transfer CFT{{< TransferCFT/componentshortname  >}}’s TCP/IP layer can be parameterized using the method below:

 Define the "TCP LOCALHOSTTYPE" parameter in the cftnet.conf